-Registered nurses who want to advance in their career – or take on more responsibilities – may be interested in a career as a nurse practitioner.
+Registered nurses who want to advance in their career – or take on more responsibilities – may be interested in a career as a nurse practitioner (NP).
 This career path typically involves completing a master’s of science in nursing degree (MSN) or a post-master’s education in the form of a certificate or a doctoral degree.
 Some, or many, of the core and specialization classes available in these programs can be found through online learning, in some cases leaving only preceptorships or clinical experiences to be done at an actual healthcare site.
-Online NP programs in North Carolina are available through Duke University Medical Center, East Carolina University.
+Online NP programs in North Carolina are available through Duke University Medical Center and East Carolina University.
 Other North Carolina universities, such as Gardner-Webb University, offer hybrid NP programs that combine online instruction with classroom-based learning.

-An online education can allow students to complete their learning at their own time or, as a nurse, even during breaks in a shift.
-Other national-based schools, like Frontier University and Samford University, that are based outside of the state also provide online np programs for North Carolina (NC) registered nurses, but NC-based schools have the advantage of being right in the backyard of a North Carolina resident, which makes required campus visits (more on this below) much more convenient.
+An online education can allow students to complete their learning on their own time or, as a nurse, even during breaks in a shift.
+Other schools, like Frontier University and Samford University, that are based outside of the state also provide online np programs for North Carolina (NC) registered nurses, but NC-based schools have the advantage of being right in the backyard of a North Carolina resident, which makes required campus visits (more on this below) much more convenient.

-According to 2014 data available from the Bureau of Labor Statistics (BLS), there were 3,380 nurse practitioners employed in the state, and the mean annual mean wages for the occupation were $96,020.
-That’s significantly above the $47,230 earned for all occupations combined.
-Of course, no level of income is ever guaranteed, but having an advanced education could create new opportunities for nurses, including the ability to practice with greater autonomy.
-To learn more about becoming a nurse practitioner in North Carolina, keep on reading.
+According to 2016 data available from the Bureau of Labor Statistics, there were 4,400 nurse practitioners employed in the state, and the annual mean wage for the occupation was $103,090.
+That’s significantly above the $45,280 earned for all occupations combined.

 There are usually typical steps to follow to become a nurse practitioner in North Carolina, and from start to finish, this process can take 6-7 years or more to complete.
 However, this begins with an initial nursing education, as detailed below: